janm31415/jAmp8100/README.md

 #### Gain

-Since compressors reduce the overall volume of the signal, this gain knob allows you to boost the compressed signal to bring it back to an appropriate level.
+Since compressors reduce the overall volume of the signal, this Gain knob allows you to boost the compressed signal to bring it back to an appropriate level.

 ### Overdrive